cfy2yue/TCM-Navigator/README.md

 ---

-# TCM-Identifier: Molecule Evaluation Tool
+# TCM-Identifier: TCM-likeness Evaluation Tool

 A command-line utility to score TCM-relevant compounds using a pre-trained AttentiveFP model.
 Designed for **high-throughput screening**.